 Cow Therapy Program

 At Discovery Ranch South, our feeder calf program offers a unique and rewarding opportunity for your teenager to develop empathy, responsibility, and love.
 The calves offered for adoption have been orphaned, as dairy farmers take them from their mothers to allow for milk production for the dairy industry.
-Without our students' care and support, these vulnerable calves would not survive.
+With our students' care and support, these vulnerable calves have a significantly better quality of life than they would have had at the dairy farm.

 wistia-video-thumbnail